 Here is our selection of recommended Amazon Rainforest lodges.
 The deeper rainforest lodges for the best wildlife experiences will be mentioned first.
 All include accommodation, guided tours, meals and transfers from the nearest jungle town or city.

 The Tambopata Research Center, Peru

-Because this is a deep Amazon Rainforest lodge, the surrounding rainforest is at carrying capacity for the number of animals and plants living in nearby rainforest.
-This means you have a higher chance of spotting abundant, rare, and iconic wildlife.
-For example, 10% of guests to the Tambopata Research Center are lucky enough to see wild jaguar.
+Because this is a deep Amazon Rainforest lodge, the surrounding rainforest is at carrying capacity for wildlife.
+This means you have a higher chance of spotting abundant, rare and iconic animals.
+For example, 20% of guests to the Tambopata Research Center are lucky enough to see wild jaguar.

 The Tahuayo Lodge, Peru

 The Tahuayo Lodge is deep in the rainforest.
 You can find the lodge about 150 km from Iquitos city in north Peru’s Amazon.
 The lodge is located in the fantastic Tamshiyacu Tahuayo Reserve.
 And it’s a great section of Amazonia to find a variety of different monkeys and other wildlife.